FAQ – VSDX Annotator

 05. Can I edit drawings with VSDX Annotator?

 VSDX Annotator offers a total of 12 annotation tools to make changes in the drawing.
-Among them: adding text and any notes, drawing shapes, arrows, lines, inserting graphic files, etc.
+Among them: adding text and any notes, drawing shapes, arrows, lines, inserting graphics files, etc.

 06. How can I share the modified document?